 Her recipes pack a punch in flavor as much as they do when it comes to the work that goes into them.
-I’m a bit lazier so while I’m super inspired by her I always try and figure out where I can cut corners on those flavors without putting all that effort in.
+I’m a bit lazier.
+So while I’m super inspired by her I always try and figure out where I can cut corners on those flavors without putting all that effort in.

 One of my most successful attempts are the sweet potato buns from that Mexican chorizo burger.
 It’s super easy, freezes and reheats well and is great with any burger, like my Caesar fried chicken burger, or served steaming hot and covered in salted butter.
 So here is my ‘recipe’ for cheaters sweet potato buns.

-- white bread mix
+- 1 pack store bought white bread mix

-- water (see bread mix instructions)
+- water see bread mix instructions

 - 1 sweet potato